piLinux/funWare/003. Traffic Light/README.md

 ### Solution

-We can have multiple schematics and can have different approach to write an smart program for this simple task.
+We can have multiple schematics and can have different approaches to write a smart program for this simple task.
 I will use C programming language.
 You should use your own preferred programming language and coding style.

-__In this project time between Red and Yellow, Yellow and Green and Green and Red is 1 second.
+__For this project I have chosen 1 second as the time between the blinks of Red and Yellow, Yellow and Green and Green and Red.
 You can set your own time in your code.__

 #### Schematic 1 (Common Cathode)